Zoning Planning & Land Use Law in California

 Also, if the zoning laws covering your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Glendale, California Attorney Help?
+What Can A Glendale, California Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning dispute will be markedly improved if you hire an experienced Glendale, California real estate attorney to help.